bearcatt/FCOS/README.md

         tools/train_net.py \
         --config-file configs/fcos/fcos_hrnet_w32_5l_2x.yaml \
         MODEL.WEIGHT hrnetv2_w32_imagenet_pretrained.pth \
+        MODEL.HRNET.SYNCBN False \
         DATALOADER.NUM_WORKERS 4 \
         OUTPUT_DIR training_dir/fcos_hrnet_w32_5l_2x

 Note that:
 1) If you want to use fewer GPUs, please change `--nproc_per_node` to the number of GPUs.
 No other settings need to be changed.
 The total batch size does not depends on `nproc_per_node`.
 If you want to change the total batch size, please change `SOLVER.IMS_PER_BATCH` in [configs/fcos/fcos_hrnet_w32_5l_2x.yaml](configs/fcos/fcos_hrnet_w32_5l_2x.yaml).
+2) If you want to use Synchronous Batch-Normalization (SyncBN), please change `MODEL.HRNET.SYNCBN` to `True`.
+Note that this will lead to ~2x slower training speed when training on mulitple machines.
+You also need to fix the image padding size when using SyncBN, see [here](maskrcnn_benchmark/structures/image_list.py#L62).
-2) The imagenet pre-trained model can be found [here](https://github.com/HRNet/HRNet-Object-Detection#faster-r-cnn).
+3) The imagenet pre-trained model can be found [here](https://github.com/HRNet/HRNet-Object-Detection#faster-r-cnn).
-3) The models will be saved into `OUTPUT_DIR`.
+4) The models will be saved into `OUTPUT_DIR`.
-4) If you want to train FCOS on your own dataset, please follow this instruction [#54](https://github.com/tianzhi0549/FCOS/issues/54#issuecomment-497558687).
+5) If you want to train FCOS on your own dataset, please follow this instruction [#54](https://github.com/tianzhi0549/FCOS/issues/54#issuecomment-497558687).
 ### Contributing to the project

 Any pull requests or issues are welcome.